Gratitude practices — like journaling things you are thankful for — have been proven to increase happiness and life satisfaction.

 Chris Pratt — Net worth, $40 million

-Chris Pratt is an actor who moved from a supporting role in the sitcom Parks and Recreation to a blockbuster action hero with credits such as Guardians of the Galaxy and Jurassic World.
+Chris Pratt is an actor who moved from a supporting role in the sitcom Parks and Recreation to a blockbuster action hero with credits such as Guardians of the Galaxy and Jurassic World in addition to dramatic roles like Passengers.

-“Usually before I eat a meal I’ll list the things for which I’m grateful.
-I do that with my wife [Anna Faris],” Pratt told Hollywood journalist Jeanne Wolf.
+“Usually before I eat a meal I’ll list the things for which I’m grateful,” Pratt once told Hollywood journalist Jeanne Wolf.

 Willie Nelson — Net worth, $25 million